Monday, October 10, 2016

 At the end Mary makes a speech to the effect the whole issue boiled down to fonts and some confusion over testimony instead of the "truth."
 What the truth actually was, I can only speculate, but I agree the truth was buried.
 As she put it the core issue was that a privileged son was able to avoid going to Vietnam and that was never denied.
 She defended her integrity by pointing out that in order to fake the documents someone had to have intimate knowledge of procedures and personnel and after mastering all that detail use a Microsoft Word software program.
 The script suggested news has become entertainment rather than just news.
 More than entertainment it was part of a business.

 I noticed at IMDB a lot of negative political comments, but they seem very partisan and in a way proved that power is afraid of the truth.
 I cannot vouch for every word in the script, but the general thrust is very easy to believe.
+I suspect there was some informal political boycotting.

 The movie itself was well produced.
 They gave a good feel for newsrooms and also home offices.
 Actors were well chosen and directed.
 I didn't notice the music which I normally listen for, but it was there and supportive.